from training.npr.org: http://training.npr.org/audio/how-to-edit-with-your-ears/

 How to edit with your ears

-The first edit of an audio story should always be an EAR edit.
-The reporter reads the script live for you and plays the cuts.
-You should time the piece with a stopwatch or smart phone.
-This first edit will be your only chance to hear the story as a listener might.
+The first edit of an audio story should always be an ear edit: The reporter reads the script live for you and plays the cuts — either in person or over the phone.
+This first edit will be your only chance to hear the story as a listener would.
 The audio is surprising, the narrative is fresh, and you don’t know exactly where it’s going.

-That doesn’t mean you can’t have a paper script in your hand, but it’s important that you don’t follow it or read along; the temptation to stop listening is too great.
-As the editor, you are responsible for the listening experience of your audience.
-If you haven’t listened to the story and all of its sonic elements, you haven’t edited it properly.
+That doesn’t mean you can’t have a paper script in your hand, but it’s important that you don’t read along.
+The script is not the story; it’s simply a physical representation.
+If you haven’t listened to the story and all of its sonic elements, you haven’t edited it.

-Think about how you read a newspaper (on paper or online).
+Think about how you read “print” news in a newspaper or online.
 You skim.
 You skip around.
 You take cues from headlines, images, and pull quotes.
 If you miss a detail, you can scroll back.

 That is not how we listen to audio stories.
 Ideas, voices, and sounds pass by our ears one by one, and then they’re gone.
 It is a linear experience.
 And once a listener gets confused, the forward momentum of the information outpaces their ability to comprehend what’s happening.
 At best, the listener is asking, “What was that?” a second too late.
 At worst, he/she is completely lost.